The problem is how many of us still seal a window (including the sliding glass window and even sliding doors) with, well, a duct tape.

 It can be used as a single-vent or double-vent air conditioner.
 However, the limiting factor is the type of window.
 It can’t be mounted on every kind of window; it is most commonly used on tilting windows but if want to install it on a basement window, skylight or balcony door, you’ll have too many problems with keeping it all intact.

 In short, it can’t be used on these types of windows.
 It’s best to use it exclusively on tilting windows and you have to use a zipper in order to tighten the space around the vent like this:

 Some AC units can also be stationed near sliding windows or doors.
 While No. 1, 2 and 3 pick on this list can accommodate such windows (albeit with a bit of struggle), the MorningRising cloth seal specifically informs their potential customers that the product cannot be used on the left or right sliding window or doors.

 Nonetheless, this is the cheapest seal for a window on the list and is our budget pick.

 If you’re looking for a reliable window seal to prevent the hot air from being released in the room the air conditioner is located in, you can opt to pick the JOYOOO AirLock.

 Comparing it with other seals, two things stand out:

 Instructions are essential when putting a seal on the window; most of the seals come with step-by-step instructions.
-AirLock JOYOOO, however, lacks there information to such a degree that somebody who bought it actually asked on Amazon how to install it:
+AirLock JOYOOO, however, lacks information to such a degree that somebody who bought it actually asked on Amazon how to install it.